Rehana (actress): Early life

 Rehana was born as Rehana Anjuman Choudhary in Bombay, British India.
-Rehana's father was a manufacturer of Moradabadi silverware and he owned a factory in Lucknow.
-Rehana liked arts and she started learning classical dance when she was a child later she did a dance on a stage and was noticed by Shambhu Maharaj.
+Rehana's father was a manufacturer of Moradabadi silverware and owned a factory in Lucknow.
+Rehana liked arts and started learning classical dance when she was a child.
+Later, during a stage dance, she was noticed by Shambhu Maharaj.

 At age five, she was trained in Kathak dance by Shambhu Maharaj and he was friends with Kajjanbai.
 So he introduced Rehana to her.
 Later, he would take Rehana with him to Kajjanbai's touring company at Lucknow where he trained Rehana for rehearsals.
-Later Rehana did a classical dance at Kajjanbai's house at a request of a friend.
+Later Rehana did a classical dance at Kajjanbai's house at the request of a friend.
 It made Kajjanbai so impressed that she immediately took Rehana to her company and trained her in acting.

 Then she became a member of her troupe and would travel to different countries for performance and musical stage plays.
 Later, when she returned to India then she signed a contract with Entertainments National Service Association which was opened by Basil Dean and Leslie Henson and she made her debut in film Tadbir.